 The fight to save Canada's endangered sage-grouse is heating up once again.

-We're taking Environment Minister Peter Kent to court in a last-ditch effort to stop the Greater sage-grouse — known for its spectacular mating dance — from becoming extinct in Canada.
+We took Canada's federal Environment Minister to court in a last-ditch effort to stop the Greater sage-grouse — known for its spectacular mating dance — from becoming extinct in Canada.